The LINXS project is currently led by an Executive Group with Staff, a Board, and a Scientific Advisory Board.

 SAB CHAIR - AREA LIFE SCIENCES

-Lise is a Professor and Head of the The Structural Biophysics Group
+Lise is a Professor and Head of the The Structural Biophysics Group at the

 Niels Bohr Institute, Faculty of Science, Denmark.
 Her main research topics include biophysics and physical chemistry with the main focus on structural investigations of macromolecules and their aggregates in solution.